 “There was no curfew on the murder of George Floyd, no arrests until we decried his merciless death, no statements of support until people flooded the streets around the world demanding justice.
 We have the right to march, we have the right to speak out, and not just on the government’s timetable.”

 Each of these historic cases represents long hours of work and challenging circumstances for all those involved.
 We revisit them because they highlight the diverse elements of free speech and government transparency that we aim to protect.
 Our mission mandates systems of open government, fair policy, and freedom of expression.
-Though the nature and key players involved in these systems are constantly changing, our work upholds that every voice—whether student, collective, or public facing—matters.
+Though the nature and key players involved in these systems are constantly changing, our work upholds that no voice — whether student, collective, or public facing — should be silenced.